 When I was in my final year of high school, I decided to challenge myself and take on a Mandarin course through The Open University.
 I wouldn't have had the opportunity to do Chinese any other way.
 I enjoyed it so much I even went on to study Chinese at university.
 I have just finished studying first year of International Business with Chinese at the University of Edinburgh, and having done the Chinese YASS course helped me greatly in my studies.Former YASS student Sabina Sobczak who studied Beginners' Chinese, pictured speaking at a Scotland China Education Network [SCEN] Ambassadors' Forum event.

-By tapping into over 60 modules in 13 different subject areas, YASS allows teachers to offer students an exciting extension to the normal curriculum.
-The scheme also provides a positive way for them to ensure that their students remain motivated and focused, working out for themselves the best time for study.
+By tapping into 30 modules in eight different subject areas, YASS allows teachers to offer students an exciting extension to the normal curriculum.
+The scheme also provides a positive way for schools to ensure that their students remain motivated and focused.

-YASS makes a significant contribution to the objectives of the Scottish government’s Curriculum for Excellence in the following ways:
+YASS makes a significant contribution to the objectives of the Scottish Government’s Curriculum for Excellence:

-Admissions tutors of HE and FE institutions are being advised in ‘The guide for UK Qualifications’ to give consideration to higher education credit points.
-The Scheme is also supported by UCAS.
+Admissions tutors at higher and further education institutions are being advised in ‘The guide for UK Qualifications’ to give consideration to higher education credit points.
+Our YASS scheme is also supported by UCAS.

 10 Drumsheugh Gardens,

 Explore our qualifications and courses by requesting one of our prospectuses today.